-Modified fasting is an incredibly effective method to benefit from a prolonged fast without going without food.
+Modified fasting, based on the concepts of the Fasting Mimicking Diet, is an incredibly effective method to benefit from a prolonged fast without having to starve yourself.
 In this post, I am going to show you all the guidelines you need to create your modified fast.
 I am also going to share my own meal plan to help you get started.

 Modified Fasting Vs. Intermittent Fasting